superseriousbusiness/gotosocial/docs/advanced/metrics.md

 How to configure metrics is explained in the [Observability configuration reference][obs].

-Quickstart: add the following to your GoToSocial configuration and restart your instance:
+For a quickstart, add the following to your GoToSocial configuration and restart your instance:

 ```yaml
 metrics-enabled: true